What to Do if You Were Bitten by a Dog in Florida

 If at all possible, you should do your best to take a photograph or video of the dog that attacked you.
 Make a special note as to whether the dog was leashed at the time of your attack, whether the owner made any comments about this not being the first time the dog bit someone, and whether the owner helped you.
 Try to get the owner’s name and contact information and ask whether the dog is current on vaccinations.
 If the owner refuses to speak to you, tries to run from the scene, or do not feel safe following them, call 911 and make a police report.

 Speak with witnesses to the attack and ask for their names and contact information.
 Witnesses may be helpful not only because they saw the attack occur, but also because they may have dealt with the dog or the owner in the past.
 Before leaving the bite scene, take a moment to survey the area and see if any security cameras may have recorded the attack.
-Video footage can help your legal team protect your legitimate interests.
+Video footage can help your Niagara Falls personal injury lawyer protect your legitimate interests.

 Are Florida Pet Owners Required to Put their Dog on a Leash?